janosh/thesis/thesis.typ

 #remark[
   Work in this section was led by #link("https://scholar.google.com/citations?user=PRPXA0QAAAAJ")[Bowen Deng] at University of California, Berkeley, USA and a preprint published separately from other sections in this chapter in @deng_overcoming_2024, currently under review at npj Computational Materials.
-  I wrote and ran the code for the phonon analysis, helped draft and edit the manuscript, and advised the #mace-mp analysis in other sections.
+  I wrote and ran the code for the phonon analysis, helped draft and edit the manuscript, and advised the #mace-mp analysis in other sections of the paper.
-  Text and figures adapted with permission from #cite(<deng_overcoming_2024>, form: "author") ]
+  Text and figures adapted with permission from #cite(<deng_overcoming_2024>, form: "author") @deng_overcoming_2024.
+]

 #figure(
   move(dx: -4pt)[#image("figs/soft-pes/dft-vs-ml-pes.svg", width: 100%)],
   caption: [
-    *PES softening occurs due to 2 biases: preferential sampling of low-energy configurations in current DFT pre-training datasets and built-in smoothness of ML potentials.*
+    *PES softening occurs due to 2 biases: preferential sampling of low-energy configurations in current DFT pre-training datasets and bias towards PES smoothness built into ML potentials.*
-    Schematic representation of the PES where the two coordinate axes illustrate arbitrary dimensions in atomic configuration space.
+    The two coordinate axes illustrate arbitrary dimensions in atomic configuration space and the height of the surface the energy of the corresponding structure.
-    Ideally, the ML and DFT PES should match.
+    Ideally, the DFT PES (left) and ML PES (right) should match.
     In practice, we consistently observe (across #chgnet, #mace-mp, #m3gnet) that the ML PES only accurately describes the well-sampled dark blue regions populated by near-equilibrium states in #mptrj (indicated by orange points).
-    The ML PES exhibits significant systematic errors in high-energy, far-from-equilibrium yellow regions (indicated by the points) due to lack of training data.
+    The ML PES exhibits significant systematic errors in high-energy, far-from-equilibrium yellow-colored regions (indicated by red points) due to lack of nearby training data.
     ML potentials are designed to smoothly vary output with respect to changes in input which incurs a bias towards flat energy surfaces.
-    This bias causes energies and forces in unsampled high-energy regions of atomic configuration space to be systematically underpredicted.
+    This bias causes energies and forces in unsampled high-energy regions of configuration space to be systematically underpredicted.
-    Since PES softening causes systematic errors, it can be efficiently rectified by a linear correction fitted to minimal additional training data.
+    Since PES softening errors are systematic, they can be efficiently rectified by a linear correction fitted to minimal additional training data.
     In fact, a single additional training label at any of the red points can fit a scalar energy multiplier that rescales the gradients of the PES, on average eliminating the systematic error.
     @fig:force-parity-chgnet-fine-tuned demonstrates this works in practice, including across diverse chemical spaces (@fig:soft-pes-force-error-violins-linear-correction).
   ],
 )<fig:soft-pes-dft-vs-ml>

 All simulation and prediction tasks involving high-energy configurations in @riebesell_foundation_2023 and @deng_overcoming_2024 reveal a consistent misalignment of DFT and ML potential energy surfaces (PES) across all 3 MLFFs we tested (#chgnet, #mace-mp, #m3gnet).
-This so-called PES softening is characterized by weaker curvature of the ML PES compared to the DFT PES, resulting in the systematic underprediction of energies and forces in far-from-equilibrium regions, as illustrated in @fig:soft-pes-dft-vs-ml and quantified through the PES softening scale $c_S$ shown in @fig:soft-pes-linear-correction.
+This so-called PES softening is characterized by weaker curvature of the ML compared to the DFT PES, resulting in the systematic underprediction of energies and forces in far-from-equilibrium regions, as illustrated in @fig:soft-pes-dft-vs-ml and quantified through the PES softening scale $c_S$ shown in @fig:soft-pes-linear-correction.
 It shows the tilted distribution of ML-predicted vs DFT forces for the specific compound #ce("Li2B3PO8") (@fig:slanted-off-equi-force-parity) and the distribution of softening scales for #m3gnet, #chgnet and #mace-mp across various chemical systems for 1000 randomly sampled WBM compounds (@fig:softening-scale-violins).
 // TODO fix wrong number in figure ref, +1 of actual number